Using Microsoft Outlook

 - Select the messages you want to delete.

-- Click the Delete icon and the message will be moved temporarily to the Deleted Items folder.
+- Click the Delete icon from the "Home" tab and the message will be moved temporarily to the Deleted Items folder.

-- To remove the messages PERMANENTLY, select Tools -> Empty "Deleted Items" Folder from the menu.
+- To remove the messages PERMANENTLY, highlight the "Deleted Items" folder from the left panel.
+Then click Empty Folder from the "Folder" tab.